ubc-dri/dri-needs-assessment/fullreport.md

 ### Campus Context

 Within the UBC context, the Vancouver and Okanagan campuses are often evaluated separately as the courses, faculty, staff, and student make-up is different.
-Because of this, it is worth noting that the support services and training infrastructures vary between the two campuses and may have impacted responses to the assessment survey.
+Because of this, it is worth noting that the support services and training infrastructures vary between the two campuses and may have impacted responses to the Needs Assessment survey.

 ### National DRI